shubhskumar/Named-Entity-Recognition-using-BERT/README.md

-# Personally Identifiable Information (PII) Detection in Educational Data
+# Personally Identifiable Information (PII) Detection in Educational Data | University of Chicago

 This project focuses on **automated PII detection** in educational datasets using **natural language processing (NLP)** techniques to ensure privacy while enabling the creation of high-quality, public datasets for research.